l8smartlight/l8SmartLight-iBeacon/README.md

     NSLog(@"Exit region");
 }

-//This is the most important method for our demo application and ir provides all neccesary infomation about iBeacon -(void)locationManager:(CLLocationManager*)manager
+//This is the most important method for our demo application
+//and it provides all neccesary infomation about iBeacon -(void)locationManager:(CLLocationManager*)manager
        didRangeBeacons:(NSArray*)beacons
               inRegion:(CLBeaconRegion*)region